 The right copywriter can turn your online or offline marketing campaign into a huge success, while the wrong one can cost you more time, more money and still leave you with unsatisfactory results.
-After reading this post however, you’ll be better placed to untangle the wheat from the chaff when it comes to
+After reading this post however, you’ll be better placed to untangle the wheat from the chaff when it comes to quality copywriters.

 When trying to pick a competent copywriter who can help accomplish your goals, the first and most vital question to ask yourself is: “Does the copywriter understand the objective of the copy, as well as the audience?”
 If a copywriter is unable to answer in the affirmative, then the chances of them delivering the sort of copy you need becomes something of a gamble.